ArtemAvgustovich/tg_social_credit_bot/README.md

-# tg_social_credit_bot is my sandbox for learning sql, python and async.
-# it tracks and store user's social credit in different chats
+tg_social_credit_bot is simple bot for telegram group chats. it tracks and stores user's social credit in different group chats.

+you can add https://t.me/server_credit_bot to your chat and try it out.
+_bot requires admin rights!_